khalidsharmarke/SlackMessageTracker/slack-client/README.md

 ## Data Handling
 JS representations of the Table Models kept in the backend are written in ./api_request/schema-definitions.js
 The package uses these constructors to create new pieces of data based on incoming data from Slack.
-The new dat is then appended to the given request created to be sent to the backend.
+The new data is then appended to the given request created to be sent to the backend.

 # Static Classes
 The classes in ./slack_event_handlers outline the methods to be called on a given scope.
 They're called per event in the Slack Workspace.